swaggyfe24/oj-juice-shop/output.md

 docker pull bkimminich/juice-shop
 docker run -d -p 3000:3000 bkimminich/juice-shop
 history
-Committing directly to the master branch in Github is not reccommended, commiting directly to the master increases the risk of break changes that can have a negative affect on the entire project.
+#Committing directly to the master branch in Github is not reccommended, commiting directly to the master increases the risk of break changes that can have a negative affect on the entire project.
 Also, when commiting something directly to the master and you locate a mistake it can be very difficult to revert.

-I did not make any changes to my repo settings this far at step 6.
+#I did not make any changes to my repo settings this far at step 6.

-Steps to Reploy new image
+#Steps to Reploy new image:

 cd frontend/src/assets/public/images/products/
 cp /Users/fe/Downloads/juicyEvilWasp.png ./apple_pressings.jpg